Generic Name: chlorpromazine (klor-PROE-ma-zeen)

 Brand Name: Thorazine

-Chlorpromazine suppositories is used for:
+Chlorpromazine suppositories are used for:

 Treating certain mental or mood disorders (eg, schizophrenia), the manic phase of manic-depressive disorder, anxiety and restlessness before surgery, the blood disease porphyria, severe behavioral and conduct disorders in children, nausea and vomiting, and severe hiccups.
 It is also used with other medicines to treat symptoms associated with tetanus.
 It may be used for other conditions as determined by your doctor.